unman/3isec-tor/README.md

         qvm-service torvm -e 3isec-tor

         # if you  created a new template in the previous step
-        qvm-prefs torvm template debian10-tor
+        qvm-prefs torvm template debian12-tor

 2. Set prefs of torvm to use your default netvm or firewallvm as its NetVM

-3. In the template, add the 3isec repositories:
+3. In the template, add the 3isec repository definition in `/etc/apt/sources.list.d/3isec.list`:

-        sudo echo "deb https://qubes.3isec.org/4.0 stretch main
+        "deb [signed-by=/usr/share/keyrings/unman-keyring.gpg] https://qubes.3isec.org/4.2 bookworm main"

+4. Get a copy of my signing key, and install it in `/usr/share/keyrings/unman-keyring.gpg` - instructions [here](https://qubes.3isec.org/).

-4. In the template, install the 3isec-tor package
+5. In the template, install the 3isec-tor package

         sudo apt install 3isec-tor

-5. Shutdown the template.
+6. Shutdown the template.

-6. Configure a qube to use torvm as its netvm (e.g using a qube named anon-web)
+7. Configure a qube to use torvm as its netvm (e.g using a qube named anon-web)

         qvm-prefs anon-web netvm torvm
         ... repeat for other qubes ...

-7. Start torvm and any qube configured to use it.
+8. Start torvm and any qube configured to use it.

-8. From the qube, verify torified connectivity
+9. From the qube, verify torified connectivity

         w3m https://check.torproject.org